Michael Jackson: Memorial service

 Jackson's memorial was held on July 7, 2009, at the Staples Center in Los Angeles, preceded by a private family service at Forest Lawn Memorial Park's Hall of Liberty.
 Over 1.6 million fans applied for tickets to the memorial; the 8,750 recipients were drawn at random, and each received two tickets.
 The memorial service was one of the most watched events in streaming history, with an estimated US audience of 31.1 million and a worldwide audience of an estimated 2.5 to 3 billion.

 Mariah Carey, Stevie Wonder, Lionel Richie, Jennifer Hudson, and Shaheen Jafargholi performed at the memorial, and Smokey Robinson and Queen Latifah gave eulogies.
 Al Sharpton received a standing ovation with cheers when he told Jackson's children: "Wasn't nothing strange about your daddy.
 It was strange what your daddy had to deal with.
 But he dealt with it anyway."
 Jackson's 11-year-old daughter Paris Katherine, speaking publicly for the first time, wept as she addressed the crowd.
-The Rev. Lucious Smith provided a closing prayer.
+Lucious Smith provided a closing prayer.
 On September 3, 2009, the body of Jackson was entombed at Forest Lawn Memorial Park in Glendale, California.

 Criminal investigation and prosecution of Conrad Murray

 In August 2009, the Los Angeles County Coroner ruled that Jackson's death was a homicide.
 Law enforcement officials charged Murray with involuntary manslaughter on February 8, 2010.
-In late 2011, he was found guilty of involuntary manslaughter and held without bail to await sentencing.
-Murray was sentenced to four years in prison.
+In late 2011, he was found guilty of said charge and held without bail to await sentencing.
+Murray was sentenced to four years in prison, but was released after one year and eleven months.

 Posthumous sales

 At the 2009 American Music Awards, Jackson won four posthumous awards, including two for his compilation album Number Ones, bringing his total American Music Awards to 26.
-In the year after his death, more than 16.1 million copies of Jackson's albums sold in the US alone, and 35 million copies were sold worldwide, more than any other artist in 2009.
+In the year after his death, more than 16.1 million copies of Jackson's albums were sold in the US alone, and 35 million copies were sold worldwide, more than any other artist in 2009.
 He became the first artist to sell one million music downloads in a week, with 2.6 million song downloads.
-Thriller, Number Ones, and The Essential Michael Jackson became the first catalog albums to outsell any new album.
+Thriller, Number Ones and The Essential Michael Jackson became the first catalog albums to outsell any new album.
 Jackson also became the first artist to have four of the top-20 best-selling albums in a single year in the US.
+Within the year following his death, Jackson sold over 75 million records worldwide.
+By the end of 2013, Jackson had sold over 50 million albums worldwide since his death.